sanchivarma/geekageddon-api/README.md

 ## 🧩 2.
 Geek-Quotes API
+=> Paste the below link in your github profile, and enjoy a randomly-selected famous quote on your profile (changes on each profile visit)
 🌍 https://geekageddon-api.vercel.app/api/quotes

 > Motivational quotes for makers, devs, and teams.
 Filter by category and style the SVG with themes and parameters.